St Luke's Episcopal Church (Long Beach, California)

 St Luke's is a parish of the Episcopal Church in downtown Long Beach, California.
 A member of the Episcopal Diocese of Los Angeles, St Luke's has a historic reputation for upholding progressive social ideals and serving the community.
 The Church is a registered historic building on the corner of 7th Street and Atlantic Avenue.
-In 2001, Father Gary Commins left Holy Faith Episcopal Church in Inglewood to serve as St. Luke's Senior Rector.
-Rev. Anna Olson, a former Community Organizer, was the Associate Rector beginning in 2008.
-In January 2016, Rev. Ricardo Avila took the position of Interim Rector when Rev. Gary Commins stepped down.

 Construction and Architecture

 Located at 525 E. 7th St. in the City of Long Beach, St. Luke's Episcopal Church has been a center of religious, social and cultural activities in Long Beach since a church was first built on this site in 1917.
 After being destroyed by the 1933 earthquake, the rebuilding of the church in the English Gothic Revival style demonstrated the commitment of church leaders in the face of disaster.
 The Reverend Perry G.M.
 Austin, rector of the church during this time, mobilized nationwide support for the rebuilding of the church.
 Famous donors included Eleanor Roosevelt, J. P. Morgan, Felix duPont, Judge Augustus Hand and Senator Walter G. McAdoo.
 The cornerstone for the rebuilding was laid on March 19, 1934, just a year and nine days after the earthquake.